sakhnik/dotfiles/README.md

 ```

 Then you need to configure the distribution: download zplug plugins,
-download vim plugins, install and build YouCompleteMe.
+download vim plugins.
 For this, execute:

 ```
   ./config.sh